 $ sudo service httpd reload

-Note: The /etc/php.ini file name or path can vary depending on your version of PHP or the AMI that you're using.
-The command to restart the Apache server can also vary if you're using a distribution other than Amazon Linux AMI.
+Note: The /etc/php.ini file name or path can vary depending on your version of PHP or the AMI that you use.
+If you use a distribution other than Amazon Linux AMI, then the command to restart the Apache server can also vary.
 WordPress limits the memory of its PHP processes by default.

 Related information